-103. Once the witness' evidence in court is completed, the prohibition on discussions between the party introducing the evidence and the witness is lifted, unless the Chamber directs otherwise.
-If a witness is in the ICCPP, the VWU will, sufficiently in advance of the end of the witness' evidence, give details to the party who called him or her of any future protective measures.
-The VWU will ensure that adequate time is allowed to enable suggested deficiencies in the VWU's proposal to be raised with, and resolved by, the Chamber.62

-104. After the witness has concluded giving testimony, the VWU strongly encourages and will facilitate, subject to the witness' consent, a "thank you" meeting between the witness and the entity calling the witness.
-This practice is a valuable and direct tool to recognise and express appreciation for the witness' cooperation with the Court in giving testimony.

-105. The VWU will conduct a de-briefing and will arrange for the travel arrangements back to the witness' location of residence.
-The VWU will also use this opportunity to assess the immediate impact of the testimony with the post-testimony questionnaire.63
+- 101. Once the witness' evidence in court is completed, the prohibition on discussions between the entity introducing the evidence and the witness is lifted, unless the Chamber directs otherwise.
+If a witness is in the ICCPP, the VWU will, sufficiently in advance of the end of the witness' evidence, give details to the calling entity any future protective measures.
+The VWU will ensure that adequate time is allowed to enable suggested deficiencies in the VWU's proposal to be raised with, and resolved by, the Chamber. - 102.
+After the witness has concluded giving testimony, the VWU strongly encourages and will facilitate, subject to the witness' consent, a "thank you" meeting between the witness and the entity calling the witness.
+This practice is a valuable and direct tool to recognise and express appreciation for the witness' cooperation with the Court in giving testimony. - 103.
+The VWU will conduct a de-briefing and will arrange for the travel arrangements back to the witness' location of residence.
+The VWU will also use this opportunity to assess the immediate impact of the testimony with the post-testimony questionnaire.